 If, like most SUV and light truck owners, you spend the majority of your driving time on paved streets and highways, an all-season tire is likely your best choice.
-These tires "have soft sidewalls (for a good ride) and a mild tread pattern (for quietness)," says Ken Brubaker at Four Wheeler magazine.
+These tires "have soft sidewalls (for a good ride) and a mild tread pattern (for quietness)," says Ken Brubaker at Four Wheeler network.
 If you do take your vehicle off road on a regular basis, look toward an all-terrain tire or mud tire instead (covered elsewhere in this report), as all-season tires don't offer the traction and durability to cope very well with more rugged driving conditions of off-road trails.

-The Michelin LTX M/S2 was a top performer in tests that we have seen over the years, and the Defender LTX M/S seems poised to follow in its path.
+The Michelin LTX M/S2 was a top performer in tests that we have seen over the years, and the Defender LTX M/S is following in its path.
 Autoguide.com doesn't review a ton of truck tires, but it took the LTX M/S for a drive and comes away pleased.
 The tires are tested under a variety of conditions, on road and off, and on a variety of vehicles including a Ford F-350 Super Duty pickup and a Jeep Wrangler Unlimited.
 Road manners on asphalt were refined and "about as quiet as you could ever hope," says Craig Cole.
 Cornering is confidence inspiring as well, though Cole concedes that he didn't really push the tires too hard.
 "A top-heavy truck with live axles front and rear is hardly an ideal vehicle for slicing and dicing circuitous roads," he notes.
 Off road testing consisted of climbing to the top of a mountain via a ski slope access path.
 "We wouldn't have made it without these Michelins, though, to be fair, the Jeep's generous ground clearance, skid plates and low-range four-wheel drive deserve credit as well," Cole says.
 The Defender LTX M/S is available in versions that are load-rated for light trucks, so regardless of your vehicle, there's likely to be a tire in the series that fits your needs.

-As the price point shifts from premium to budget, many tires can maintain a high level of performance or durability, but they can rarely feature both.
+As the price point shifts from premium to budget, many tires can maintain a high level of performance or durability, but they rarely feature both.
 A reduction in life span is common -- and with the cost to mount and balance tires, some experts say it can be worth it to spend more on tires and replace them less often.
-For shoppers looking to spend $150 or less per tire, however, a few all-season models stand out.
-It may not seem like cost difference is particularly significant per tire, but when you're looking at cost across four tires, it adds up -- and difference can be much more pronounced at specific sizes.
+For shoppers looking to spend less than $150 per tire, however, a few all-season models stand out.
+It may not seem like cost difference is particularly significant per tire, but when you're looking at cost across four tires, it adds up -- and that difference can be much more pronounced at specific sizes.